FayZ676/gitscribe/README.md

 # GitScribe

 You love shipping.
 You hate writing about it.
-GitScribe turns your commit history into posts, release notes, and updates—**so you can keep building 🚀**
+GitScribe turns your commit history into posts, blogs, release notes, and more—**so you can keep building 🚀**

 ## Installation